USF Housing COVID-19 Isolation FAQ

 It is likely a resident in isolation will share a room and suite with others in isolation.

-Trash will be picked up from outside the student's room on Monday, Wednesday and Friday mornings.
-The student should place a tied trash bag in the hallway no later than 8 a.m. on those days.
+Trash will be picked up from outside the student's room Monday - Friday between 9-11 a.m.
+The student should place their tied trash bag, inside their trash bin, in the hallway no later than 9 a.m. on weekdays as needed.
 Replacement bags will be placed on doorknobs as needed.

 Students can request to receive packages while in their isolation space.
 This includes packages sent in the mail by friends or family members, items ordered online, and local personal deliveries.